American Idiot

-American Idiot is the seventh studio album by American rock band Green Day, released on September 21, 2004, by Reprise Records.
-The album was produced by Rob Cavallo in collaboration with Green Day, an arrangement the group have been using since they signed with a major label.
-Recording sessions for American Idiot were made at Studio 880, in Oakland and Ocean Way Recording in Hollywood, both in California, between 2003 and 2004.
+American Idiot is the seventh studio album by the American rock band Green Day, released on September 21, 2004, by Reprise Records.
+The album was produced by Rob Cavallo in collaboration with the group.
+Recording sessions for American Idiot took place at Studio 880 in Oakland and Ocean Way Recording in Hollywood, both in California, between 2003 and 2004.
 A concept album, dubbed a "punk rock opera" by the band members, American Idiot follows the story of Jesus of Suburbia, a lower-middle-class American adolescent anti-hero.
 The album expresses the disillusionment and dissent of a generation that came of age in a period shaped by tumultuous events such as 9/11 and the Iraq War.
 In order to accomplish this, the band used unconventional techniques for themselves, including transitions between connected songs and some long, chaptered, creative compositions presenting the album themes.

 Following the disappointing sales of their previous album Warning (2000), the band took a break and then began what they had planned to be their next album, Cigarettes and Valentines.
 However, recording was cut short when the master tapes were stolen; following this, the band made the decision to start their next album from scratch.
 The result was a more societally critical, politically charged record which returned to the band's punk rock sound following the more folk and power pop-inspired Warning, with additional influences that were not explored on their older albums.
-Additionally, the band underwent an "image change", wearing red and black uniforms onstage, to add more theatrical presence to the album during performances and press events.
+Additionally, the band underwent an "image change", wearing red-and-black uniforms onstage, to add more theatrical presence to the album during performances and press events.